Governance Structure: Proceedings of the ACM

 Proceedings of the ACM is a journal Series parallel to ACM Transactions and the ACM Journals.
 Accordingly, the oversight of the Series lies with the ACM Publications Board, and the tenets of ACM’s Rights and Responsibilities in Publishing apply to the new Series.

 Within PACM are individual journal Titles.
-A title is a particular themed journal in the Series that publishes the papers accepted by a set of affiliated conferences.
+A title is a particular themed journal in the Series that publishes the research articles accepted by a set of affiliated conferences.
 Each Title has a name beginning with “Proceedings of the ACM on” followed by the topical theme of the Title.
 Each Title will have its own ISSN and will be submitted separately for indexing, impact factor calculation, etc.

 Proceedings of the ACM has a three-level Governance Structure: